 - The existence of a provider-patient relationship.
 You must have sought out the provider’s care, and the provider must have agreed to see you.
 Proving this relationship is sometimes complicated when a consulting physician did not treat you directly, and an error occurs afterward.

 - Demonstrated negligence on the part of the provider.
-You must prove that the provider deviated from accepted standards of practice and/or caused you harm in a way that another provider under the same circumstances would not have.
+You must prove that the provider deviated from accepted standards of practice and/or cause you to harm in a way that another provider under the same circumstances would not have.

 - A connection between the provider’s negligence and your injury.
 A common defense to a malpractice claim, particularly if the patient was already very sick, is that the outcome was not the provider’s fault and/or would have happened anyway.

-- The injury leading to specific damages and causing a specific negative outcome.
+- The injury leads to specific damages and causes a specific negative outcome.